-- Field verification of the equipment database and reconciliation with LAWA project management vehicle records.
-The construction contractors provide LAWA project management with airfield equipment lists on a periodic basis (typically bimonthly).
-The Third Party Monitor reviews all available vehicle records for the purpose of verifying compliance with 20-day exemption obligations as well as reconciling LAWA project management records with the Third Party Monitor equipment database; - Examination and verification of requests for exemptions from installation of Best Available Control Technology (BACT).
-As discussed in Section 2 of this Report, CFCI independently reviews each piece of construction equipment proposed for use on a LAX Master Plan Project to determine compatibility with a commercially available California Air Resources Board (CARB) or U.S. Environmental Protection Agency (EPA) verified Diesel Emission Control System (VDECS).
-The results of this independent assessment are documented in each Semiannual Report as well as the equipment database; - Examination of fuel purchase records to verify that low sulfur diesel is being used. - Monitoring of installed emission control devices on construction equipment.
+- Examination and verification of requests for exemptions from installation of Best Available Control Technology (BACT).
+As discussed in Section 2 of this Report, CFCI independently reviews each piece of construction equipment proposed for use on a LAX Master Plan project to determine compatibility with a commercially available California Air Resources Board (CARB) or U.S. Environmental Protection Agency (EPA) verified Diesel Emission Control System (VDECS).
+The results of this independent assessment are documented in each Semiannual Report as well as the equipment database; - Examination of fuel purchase records to verify that low sulfur diesel is being used.
+This task has been substantially reduced in scope due to enactment of state law that allows only ultra-low sulfur diesel (ULSD) to be sold for on and off-road vehicles in California; - Monitoring of installed emission control devices on construction equipment.
 This includes physical inspections of diesel construction equipment retrofitted with a VDECS to ensure emission control devices are properly installed and functioning; - On-airfield monitoring of construction equipment operations enforcement.
 This includes, but is not limited to, observation of construction operations to determine compliance with equipment idling restrictions, fugitive dust emissions mitigation requirements, as well as identification of construction equipment in an apparent state of disrepair due to the presence of visible smoke; - Annual Reassessment of Available Emission Control Systems.
 On an annual basis, the Third Party Monitor conducts a comprehensive evaluation of available CARB and EPA-verified emission control systems.
 The purpose of this reassessment is to ensure LAWA incorporates the any newly designated best available control strategies into construction bid documents prior to bidding of new construction phases of the LAX Master Plan Program.
 The process of emission control technology review also includes any new, relevant requirements promulgated by CARB or EPA.
 This Semiannual Report includes the results of the Annual Emission Control System Reassessment.